Josh Bell Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.
+- The Red Sox pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.64).
+- The Red Sox's 4.62 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (77 total, 1.3 per game).
+- Red Sox pitchers combine to rank 21st in baseball in home runs allowed (77 total, 1.2 per game).

-- Crawford makes the start for the Red Sox, his fourth of the season.
-He is 1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched.
+- Dermody will start for the Red Sox, his first this season.

-- In his last appearance on Saturday against the Tampa Bay Rays, the right-hander threw three innings, allowing one earned run while surrendering two hits.
+- It's the first appearance this season for the 32-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.